Exclusive - Capital One nears deal to acquire GE health finance unit: sources

 Capital One has outbid other potential buyers in an auction for the unit, the people said on Thursday, cautioning that the negotiations are ongoing and that a deal has not yet been finalized.

 The sources asked not to be identified because the negotiations are confidential.
-GE did not respond to requests for comment.
+Capital One and GE did not immediately respond to requests for comment.

-"As a matter of practice, we do not comment on market rumors or speculation.
-As disclosed in our SEC filings, the company has every intention to fully deliver on our approved capital distribution plan," Capital One said in a statement.

 The healthcare finance unit offers direct loans to healthcare product and services companies as well as real estate loans to operators of assisted living facilities, nursing homes and medical practices.